pyjamabrah/pyjamabrah/content/products/cortex-m-102/index.md

       requirements:
         - GitHub account to do the hands-on coding in Codespaces.
-        - Interest in learning how to organize data using the C Language and use it in application.
+        - Interest in learning the underlying details of how the CPU works.
+        - Functional internet connection.
       audience:
-        - Students in Academia with DSA as a subject in the course.
+        - Students in Academia with operating systems as a subject in the course.
         - Those wanting to learn assembly programming.
         - Those interested in the ARM Cortex-M CPU working.
         - Those looking to understand how a scheduler works.